KrisTu1116/SignalLedger/README.md

 > Will the library occupancy exceed 85% between 8 PM and 10 PM?

-Students register, trade YES/NO shares (internal credits only), see prices move after trades, settle the market using deterministic synthetic library occupancy data, redeem winning shares, optionally stake credits toward **candidate** dining-hall and gym markets, and compare the market’s implied probability to simple baselines.
+Students register, trade YES/NO shares (internal credits only), observe price updates, settle the market using deterministic synthetic data, redeem winning shares, and **verify all actions through an on-chain audit trail**.

+The system also allows users to **log disputes after settlement**, making disagreements transparent and permanently recorded on-chain.

-The project is a **local classroom demo**: no real money, no production deployment, no real student data.
+This project is a **local classroom demo**: no real money, no production deployment, no real student data.

 ---

 ## 2. Blockchain justification

-Blockchain is used as a **transparent rule-enforcement layer**, not as “the database for campus sensors.”
+Blockchain is used as a **transparent rule-enforcement and audit layer**, not as a storage system for campus data.

-On-chain rules include: who is registered, play-money balances, market state, YES/NO trades, price updates (via demand and a simple AMM formula), admin settlement, redemption, and activation staking.
-Anyone with the contract address and RPC can verify that balances and outcomes follow the same code.

-A central server could store the same facts, but **a single operator could change balances or settlement off the record**.
-A smart contract commits the rules in public bytecode and makes state changes auditable through transactions and events.
+All critical actions are executed on-chain, including:

+- User registration and balances
+- Market creation and state
+- Trades and price updates
+- Settlement outcomes
+- Redemption payouts
+- Dispute logging

+Additionally, **all events are emitted and can be inspected through an Audit Trail interface**, allowing any participant to reconstruct the full history of the market.

+A centralized system could store the same data, but:

+- Operators could silently modify balances or outcomes
+- Disputes could be hidden or deleted

+With smart contracts:

+- Rules are fixed in public bytecode
+- State transitions are immutable
+- All actions are **verifiable and auditable**

+This makes the system not just a prediction tool, but a **trust-minimized coordination mechanism**.
 ---

 ## 3. MVP scope

 **In scope:**

-- One fully wired **library occupancy** market (create → trade → settle → redeem).
+- One fully wired **library occupancy** market (create → trade → settle → redeem)
-- Synthetic library occupancy data + oracle-style helper (max occupancy in 8–10 PM window vs 85% threshold).
+- Synthetic occupancy oracle (deterministic)
-- Simple AMM-style pricing (not full LMSR).
+- Simple AMM-style pricing
-- Activation staking for **two candidate** questions (dining hall wait, gym occupancy) — staking only; they do not auto-deploy new full markets.
+- Activation staking for candidate markets
+- **Dispute logging (post-settlement, on-chain)**
+- **Audit Trail UI (view all on-chain events)**

-**Out of scope (by design):**
+**Out of scope:**

-- Real-money trading, ERC-20, or production wallet products.
+- Real-money trading
-- Production oracle or real campus APIs.
+- Production oracle or APIs
-- Unlimited user-created markets; only admin-created official market + user-created *requests* with staking.
+- Permissionless unlimited market creation
+- Automated dispute resolution (disputes are logged, not adjudicated)

 ---